 April 25, 2010 ~ The nail on my right little finger is lifting – a condition known as Onycholysis.
 I think it may come from me digging my hands into peat moss and soil without wearing garden gloves.
 I have a pair of the really thin Nitrile gloves, and, Yes, the Nitrile gloves fit like a second skin, but I like feeling the actual soil and I’m unclear why Grandpa didn’t have to use gloves, but nowadays gloves are recommended.
+Be that as it may, I think I know how to easily cure lifting fingernails.
+We’ll see.

-In any case, my plan is to soak my little finger with the lifting nail in alcohol a few times a day and see if that kills the infection which may be causing the problem.
+My plan is to soak my little finger with the lifting nail in alcohol a few times a day and see if that kills the infection which may be causing the problem.
 I’ll put the alcohol into a small empty bottle from Source Naturals Methylcobalamin.
 Perfect size.
 Then hold my finger submerged in the alcohol while I watch a bit of some telly episode.

 For comparison’s sake the above picture is of my normal nail on my left little finger.
 You can see how much longer the nail is, going to the tip of my finger and beyond.
 It’s attached to my fingernail bed to a point very near the tip of my finger, which the nail on my right hand is not.

 Besides alcohol soaks, I’ll soak my right little finger in Epsom salts a few times weekly.
+All in all I think I can see how to easily cure lifting fingernails.

-July, 2010 ~ Soaking my little finger in alcohol for about 20 minutes every evening while I watched telly episodes worked to get rid of the Onycholysis.
+July, 2010 ~ Soaking my little finger in 70% rubbing alcohol for about 20 minutes every evening while I watched telly episodes worked to get rid of the Onycholysis.
 I expected the alcohol to work, so I wasn’t surprised when in fact it did work.
 If I’d been surprised, I think I would have immediately taken on photo on the day I saw the difference, but with no “surprise alert” I didn’t immediately take a photo.

 The picture showing that my nail is no longer separating from its nail bed wasn’t taken till about a year after the cure.